An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data

 So far, several extensions of the PCA-TW test have been proposed. \citet{shriner2012improved} proposed an alternative plug-in estimate of the effective number of markers for the PCA-TW test.
-However, the reason why choosing such plug-in estimate has not been theoretically justified. \citet{zhou2018eigenvalue} proposed two modified methods to improve the PCA-TW test.
+However, the reason why choosing such a plug-in estimate has not been theoretically justified. \citet{zhou2018eigenvalue} proposed two methods to improve the PCA-TW test.
 The first one is the model-based method that tries to reduce the influence of the LD by correcting for the local correlation structure with an alternative eigenvalue limiting distribution.
 However, the simple discrete distribution of the population truth in the alternative model is chosen without theoretical justification.
 Their second method is to use block permutation to find out an appropriate null eigenvalue distribution.
-But this approach is computationally intensive and might not be computationally feasible for large-scale sequencing data.
+But such an approach is computationally intensive and might be computationally expensive for large-scale sequencing data.

 The PCA-TW test and its extensions by \citet{shriner2012improved} and \citet{zhou2018eigenvalue} all share one common key idea, that is, the sample covariance matrix can be viewed as a \emph{finite rank perturbation\/} of the sample noise covariance matrix.
 The theory of finite-rank perturbation of a large random matrix originates from the seminal spiked population model introduced by \citet{johnstone2001distribution}.
-After that, there are subsequent important developments \citep{paul2007asymptotics, baik2006eigenvalues, baik2005phase, bai2008central, benaych2011eigenvalues, benaych2011fluctuations}.
-The theory essentially states that the non-zero ordered eigenvalues of the sample covariance matrix $\mat{S}_n$ can be separated into two parts: (1) the largest few ones are called \emph{spikes\/}, whose number is exactly equal to the number of sub-populations minus one; (2) the remaining ones are called \emph{bulk\/}, which asymptotically form a dense distribution well-separated from the spikes.
-Therefore, the null distribution of the top bulk eigenvalue can be used to detect spikes and to estimate the number of sub-populations.
+After that, there are subsequent important developments \citep*{paul2007asymptotics, baik2006eigenvalues, baik2005phase, bai2008central, benaych2011eigenvalues, benaych2011fluctuations}.
+The theory essentially states that the non-zero ordered eigenvalues of the sample covariance matrix $\mat{S}_n$ can be separated into two parts: (1) the largest few ones are called \emph{spikes\/}, whose number is the same as the number of top informative PCs minus one; (2) the remaining ones are called \emph{bulk\/}, which asymptotically form a dense distribution well-separated from the spikes.
+Therefore, the null distribution of the top bulk eigenvalues can be used to detect spikes and to estimate the number of top informative PCs.